 The Benefits of Salicylic Acid

 Salicylic acid, derived from willow bark, wintergreen, and sweet birch, is a beta hydroxy acid (BHA) that exfoliates the skin.
-It is oil soluble which allows it to deeply penetrate pores and unclog them, sweeping away sebum, dirt, dead skin cells, and other impurities while improving skin texture and clarity.
+It is oil soluble, which allows it to deeply penetrate pores and unclog them, sweeping away sebum, dirt, dead skin cells, and other impurities while improving skin texture and clarity.

 This makes salicylic acid a favorite for those with oily skin and for those who frequently experience breakouts and acne, as salicylic acid goes to work on whiteheads as well as blackheads.
 Salicylic acid also has anti-inflammatory properties, which is another key benefit for those with acne, as it helps calm inflammation associated with acne.

-Depending on the formula and your skin type, like other exfoliating acids, salicylic acids may cause irritation, redness, or peeling.
-If you have sensitive or dry skin you might be better off using alpha hydroxy acids (AHAs) like lactic acid or even glycolic acid, depending on the concentration.
+Depending on the formula and your skin type, like other exfoliating acids, salicylic acid may cause irritation, redness, or peeling.
+If you have sensitive or dry skin, you might be better off using alpha hydroxy acids (AHAs) like lactic acid or even glycolic acid, depending on the concentration.
 If your skin is sensitive and you want to try a salicylic acid product, look for products containing lower concentrations.

 NOTE: Salicylic acid increases your skin’s sensitivity to the sun, so it is important to apply a broad-spectrum sunscreen with an SPF of 30 or higher while using salicylic acid and for a week afterward.

 How to Use Salicylic Acid with Niacinamide

 Unfortunately, it’s not as easy as applying a salicylic acid product and then following with a niacinamide product.
 The reason why starts with a discussion of product pH.